 Tips for writing a great college recommendation letter

 We all know who needs college recommendation letters (wide-eyed students full of hopes/dreams/optimism).
-We all know who reads college recommendation letters (bleary-eyed admissions counsellors full of cynicism/regret/doubt).
+We all know who reads college recommendation letters (bleary-eyed admissions counselors full of cynicism/regret/doubt).
 But who writes college recommendation letters?
-The answer is anyone (managers/employers, business professionals, teachers, guidance counsellors, clergy, community organizers, friends, and family); it’s a tremendous honour to be asked but it’s also very weighty.
+The answer is anyone (managers/employers, business professionals, teachers, guidance counselors, clergy, community organizers, friends, and family); it's a tremendous honor to be asked but it's also very weighty.
 Along with their college admissions essay, your letter might be the factor that determines whether this individual fulfills their dreams.